 How to Prune Thyme

 Pruning Thyme for Hard Rejuvenation

-In most cases, thyme plants do not need hard rejuvenation pruning.
-This because of the fact that they are normally harvested on a regular basis and harvesting prevents the thyme plant from becoming too woody.
-But sometimes a neglected thyme plant may need to be pruned back hard to remove woody growth and encourage tender, usable growth.
+In most cases, thyme plants don’t need hard rejuvenation pruning because they are normally harvested on a regular basis and harvesting prevents the thyme plant from becoming too woody.
+Sometimes, a neglected thyme plant may need to be pruned back hard to remove woody growth and encourage tender, usable growth.

 Hard rejuvenation pruning normally take a few years to complete.
-In late fall, after the first frost, select 1/3 of the oldest and woodiest stems on your thyme plant.
-Using sharp, clean shears, cut these stems back by 1/2.
+In late fall, after the first frost, select one-third of the oldest and woodiest stems on your thyme plant.
+Using sharp, clean shears, cut these stems back by half.

 Repeat the process the next year until your thyme plant has returned to growing younger, more tender stems all over the plant.

 Pruning Thyme for Light Rejuvenation